-Gunnery Creek occupies the draw beneath Gunnery Mountain in Kananaskis Country, Alberta.
+Gunnery Creek occupies the draw beneath Gunnery Mountain in Kananaskis Country, Alberta, Canada.

 The day is overcast in South Kananaskis Country at parking in the west end of the Sentinel Recreation Area where the Highwood River flows beneath Mount Mann.